 Throughout each year, we actively participate in a structured and regular engagement program with our stockholders.
 In addition to current topics of relevance including our business results and initiatives, strategy and capital structure, we invite stockholders to discuss matters related to Board composition and tenure, executive compensation, environmental and social responsibility and corporate governance, among other topics.
 Our goal is to be responsive to all of our stockholders and ensure we understand and address their concerns and observations.
-Stockholder feedback, including through direct discussions and prior stockholder votes, is reported to our Board periodically through the year.
+Stockholder feedback, including through direct discussions and prior stockholder votes, is reported to the Board periodically through the year.

-At the June 9, 2022 Annual Meeting of Stockholders, approximately 96% of the shares present and entitled to vote on the matter voted to approve, on an advisory basis, the 2021 compensation of our NEOs.
+At the June 14, 2023 Annual Meeting of Stockholders, approximately 92% of the shares present and entitled to vote on the matter voted to approve, on an advisory basis, the 2022 compensation of our NEOs.

-We believe these results represent a strong endorsement of our executive compensation philosophy, policies and practices and the changes that we made during 2021 in response to stockholder feedback.
-Following the 2022 annual meeting and in preparation for our fiscal 2023 executive compensation decisions, we actively engaged with our stockholders to discuss their views and any potential areas of concern with our business, including executive compensation.
-In addition to the feedback received, the Compensation Committee also considered the input and recommendations of its independent compensation consultant and did not make further changes to our executive compensation program for fiscal 2023.
+We believe these results represent a strong endorsement of our executive compensation philosophy, policies and practices.
+Following the 2023 Annual Meeting and in preparation for our fiscal 2024 executive compensation decisions, we actively engaged with our stockholders to discuss their views and any potential areas of concern with our business, including executive compensation.
+In addition to the feedback received, the Compensation Committee also considered the input and recommendations of its independent compensation consultant and did not make further changes to our executive compensation program for fiscal 2024.
 We will continue to engage our stockholders this year and in future years and consider their input in all facets of our business, including executive compensation.